What Is a Named Driver Exclusion?

 This is where a named driver exclusion becomes a serious financial and legal danger.
 If an excluded driver gets behind the wheel and causes an accident, the consequences are severe:

 1. Insurance Will Deny the Claim Entirely Your insurer will not pay for property damage, medical bills, vehicle repairs, or legal fees — for anyone involved in the accident.
 The exclusion form you signed is a binding agreement.
+This applies even if the policyholder gave the excluded driver permission to drive or was not present during the accident.

 2. The Excluded Driver Is Personally Liable The excluded driver bears full personal financial responsibility for all damages and injuries.
 This can include medical costs, lost wages for injured parties, vehicle repairs, and court judgments that can be collected through wage garnishment for years.